ASK ABDI: IS THERE A WAY TO BEAT CODEPENDENCY?

-Question: Hello from Scandinavia.
-Turns out I am hugely codependent.
-My question is about Self and healing as a thirty year old.
+It turns out that I am hugely codependent.
+My question is about Self and healing, as a 30-year-old.
 I used to find it quite easy to maintain friendships and make new ones.
-In hindsight I spent many years being emotionally dependent on my best friend.
+In hindsight, I spent many years being emotionally dependent on my best friend.
 This is crippling at worst and has ruled my existence, especially after a traumatic event where she swallowed a lot of pills.
-I feel inadequate in ‘supporting’ this person who is often either depressive or happy and now also seeks out pain and addict partners.
+I feel inadequate in "supporting" this person, who is often either depressive or happy, and now also seeks out pain and addict partners.

-I feel guilty and weak for not wanting to be around around her darkness and in hindsight I might have been feeding it instead of setting boundaries for myself.
+I feel guilty and weak for not wanting to be around her darkness, and in hindsight, I may have been feeding it instead of setting boundaries for myself.
 I seem to have an issue with responsibility and guilt.
-I communicated that I have become scared of her but was shamed for being neurotic.
+I communicated that I have become scared of her, but was shamed for being neurotic.
 She is an intense character.
 Real, but perhaps not soft.
 A tough teacher.

 Now there is grief and intense pain as well as anxiety.
 There is no way I can be in a relationship if I continue like this.
 Is there a way to beat codependency?
 Is Self enough?
 How do we heal when the future is ridiculously nebulous and everything is up for grabs?

-Answer: Co-dependency is no joke.
+ANSWER: Codependency is no joke.
 It is a profound addiction and reaction to early childhood wounding.
-It is not something we beat but rather heal.
-Dancing for our dinner so to speak starts at a young age where there is real or perceived lack of intimacy.
+It is not something we beat, but rather heal.
+Dancing for our dinner, so to speak, starts at a young age where there is a real or perceived lack of intimacy.
 So we learn to take on people and beg for their love.

 Of course there is grief, intense pain as well as anxiety.
 You are giving up a drug.
-All addictive withdrawals are brutal and this is no different.
+All addictive withdrawals are brutal, and this is no different.
 Get support.
-There are wonderful twelve step programs available for co-dependency.
-Look up Co-Dependents Anonymous or Al-Anon meetings, they have them in your country.
+There are wonderful 12-step programs available for codependency.
+Look up Co-Dependents Anonymous or Al-Anon meetings; they have them in your country.
 That would be a place to start to get some support and learn about your dis-ease.
-Some one on one therapy is also crucial to get to the bottom of when and were your issues started and how best to heal them.
+Some one-on-one therapy is also crucial to get to the bottom of when and where your issues started and how best to heal them.